jfcere/ngx-nes-css/README.md

 ### Styles

 To add `ngx-nes-css` required styles file you will need to include:
-- [NES.css](https://nostalgic-css.github.io/NES.css/) styles file for 8-bits styling
+- [NES.css](https://nostalgic-css.github.io/NES.css/) styles file – 8-bit like styling
-- [ngx-nes-css](#) styles file that includes a few modifications/fixes/improvements
+- [ngx-nes-css](https://github.com/jfcere/ngx-nes-css) styles file – Includes a few modifications/fixes/improvements
-- [@angular/cdk/overlay](https://material.angular.io/cdk/overlay) prebuilt styles file required for dialog display
+- [@angular/cdk/overlay](https://material.angular.io/cdk/overlay) styles file – Required for dialog display

 To do so, follow either one of the methods provided below.